A $p$-adic Simpson correspondence for singular rigid-analytic varieties: Introduction

 which was later generalized to the case that $X$ is not necessarily smooth by \cite[Theorem 1.1.3]{guo2019hodge}.
 From this perspective, Heuer's $p$-adic Simpson correspondence can be reinterpreted as a $p$-adic non-abelian Hodge correspondence, giving a non-abelian categorical generalization of Scholze's result above.
-Similarly, our \cref{introthm.non-smooth p-adic simpson correspondence} serves as a non-abelian generalization of \cite[Theorem 1.1.3]{guo2019hodge}, first justified by the following result: \begin{theorem}[{\cref{thm. cohomology comparison}}] Take a $3n+2$-truncated smooth proper $h$-hypercover of $X$ with a lift $\mathbb{X}_\bullet$ to $B^+_\dR/\xi^2$.
-Given a pro-\'etale vector bundle $\mathcal{E}$ on $X$, it corresponds to a Higgs bundle $(E,\theta)=S_{\mathbb{X}_\bullet}(\mathcal{E})$ on $X_h$ under the equivalence in \cref{introthm.non-smooth p-adic simpson correspondence}, then there is an natural isomorphism
+Similarly, our \cref{introthm.non-smooth p-adic simpson correspondence} serves as a non-abelian generalization of \cite[Theorem 1.1.3]{guo2019hodge}, first justified by the following result: \begin{theorem}[{\cref{thm. cohomology comparison}}] Let $X$ be a proper rigid-analytic variety over $C$ of dimension $n$.
+Take a $3n+2$-truncated smooth proper $\eh$-hypercover of $X$ with a lift to $B^+_\dR/\xi^2$.
+Given a pro-\'etale vector bundle $\mathcal{E}$ on $X$, it corresponds to a Higgs bundle $(E,\theta)$ on $X_\eh$ under the equivalence in \cref{introthm.non-smooth p-adic simpson correspondence}, then there is a natural isomorphism

-\end{theorem} \begin{remark} In \cite{guo2019hodge}, Guo proved the Hodge-Tate decomposition for non-smooth rigid spaces by introducing the $\eh$-topology for rigid spaces, inspired by the idea of working with the $\eh$-topology for schemes developed by Geisser in \cite{geisser2006arithmetic}.
-On the other hand, in the algebraic setting, there is a finer topology, namely $h$-topology for schemes, see \cite{voevodsky1996homology} for details.
-As an analogy, one might wonder whether the $h$-topology for rigid spaces is well-defined.
-We give a positive answer to this question and establish several fundamental results for the $h$-topology of rigid spaces in this paper, which not only serve as the key ingredients for proving \cref{introthm.non-smooth p-adic simpson correspondence} and \cref{introthm. cohomology comparison}, but also might be of independent interest. \end{remark}

-\begin{definition}[{\cref{def. h topology}}] The $h$-topology on $\Rig$ is the Grothendieck topology associated to the pretopology whose covering systems are of the form $\{p_i:U_i\to X \}_{i\in I}$, where $p_i$ is a finite family of quasicompact morphisms that